petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/picklists-api-basics.md

 | `ListTypeEntry_POST_ToListTypeDefinition.[java\|sh]` | Post an entry to a picklist.  |
 | `ListTypeEntry_PUT_ById.[java\|sh]` | Put a picklist entry. |

-The [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) lists all of the `ListTypeDefinition` and `ListTypeEntry` services and schemas and has an interface to test each service.
+The [API Explorer](../../../headless-delivery/consuming-apis/consuming-rest-services.md) shows all `ListTypeDefinition` and `ListTypeEntry` services and schemas and has an interface to test each service.